tsdjs/tsd/readme.md

 }
 ```

-If you wish override these options, you have the possibility to provide a custom TypeScript config to `tsd-check` by specifying it in `package.json`.
+If you wish to override these options, you have the possibility to provide a custom TypeScript config to `tsd-check` by specifying it in `package.json`.

 *Default options will still apply if you don't override them explicitly.* You can't override the `moduleResolution` and `skipLibCheck` options.